+CHAPTER

 ADAPTABLE CURB SPACE

 allows for flexible use of space at transit centers, improving rider experience and supporting operations, including layover needs and transfers.
+Zip

-BUS STOP SHELTERS will

-be installed at more stops throughout the county as ridership increases.
+BUS STOP SHELTERS will be installed at more stops throughout the county as ridership increases.

+H

+BICYCLE PARKING,
-SIGNAGE AND WAYFINDING

-provide riders with information to make seamless connections between services and to navigate to their destination.

-Transit Center and Passenger Facility Elements

-The Journey 2050 System Plan incorporates multiple types of service to make travel easier for all.
+specifically secure bicycle parking, will be prioritized at major transit centers to improve access to transit.
+SIGNAGE AND WAYFINDING provide riders with information to make seamless connections between services and to navigate to their destination.
+Transit Center and Passenger Facility Elements The Journey 2050 System Plan incorporates multiple types of service to make travel easier for all.
 Ensuring easy connections and improving the customer experience will include additional elements at transit centers and bus stops.

+Ť

 Community Transit can explore new and evolving technologies, including those highlighted here, that can be implemented to both improve customer experience and transit operations.

-Automatic passenger counters allow Community Transit to better understand when and where riders get on and off.
+Automatic passenger counters

+allow Community Transit to better understand when and where riders get on and off.

-Real-time digital signage such as digital displays at high ridership stops (beyond only at Swift stations) provide riders with information such as when the next bus will arrive and whether it is on time.
+Real-time digital signage

+such as digital displays at high ridership stops (beyond only at Swift stations) provide riders with information such as when the next bus will arrive and whether it is on time.
 Additional information can convey important rider alerts such as service changes due to weather or other incidents.
 Mobility-as-a-Service (MaaS), a seamless platform for riders to access all forms of information to support their travel needs, including trip planning, real-time arrival information, mobile payment, and on-demand ride requests.

 Automated Vehicle Technology.